 |Birth Date||December 16, 1986|

 Since making his first international appearance in 2005 versus Scotland, Scott Tupper has played more than 200 games for Canada.
 He is one of two men on the 2015 national team who competed at Beijing 2008 Olympic Games.
 Just 21 at the time, Tupper was the second-youngest member of the squad.

-He went on to become captain of the Men’s National Team and lead them to an incredible year in 2015.
-Canada finished four at the World League Round 4, qualifying for the 2016 Olympic Games in Brazil, and took silver at the 2015 Pan Am Games in Toronto, Cnada.
+He went on to become captain of the Men’s National Team, a title he still holds, and lead them to an incredible year in 2015.
+Canada finished four at the World League Round 4, qualifying for the 2016 Olympic Games in Brazil, and took silver at the 2015 Pan Am Games in Toronto, Canada.

 He has played club hockey abroad in Germany and Belgium, winning the German Club Championship in 2011.